 The 'Battle of Mława' was a battle between German and Polish forces, within the context of the 'Frontier Campaign' of 'Weiss' (i), in the area to the north of the town of Mława in northern Poland (1/3 September 1939).

-The 'Modlin' Army’s main line of defence was located along the line of Narew and Vistula rivers in an area comparatively thickly scattered with 19th-century fortifications, but the plains to the north of it were almost defenceless and indeed indefensible.
-To facilitate the fighting of delaying actions in the event of war with Germany, the Polish general staff decided that the 'Modlin' Army should be redeployed to the border with East Prussia, which it should hold for as long as possible.
+The main line of defence of the Armia 'Modlin' was located along the line of Narew and Vistula rivers in an area comparatively thickly scattered with 19th-century fortifications, but the plains to the north of it were almost defenceless and indeed indefensible.
+To facilitate the fighting of delaying actions in the event of war with Germany, the Polish general staff decided that the Armia 'Modlin' should be redeployed to the border with East Prussia, which it should hold for as long as possible.
 After this, Przedrzymirski-Krukowicz’s formations and units were to withdraw to the south and defend the line of the Narew and Vistula rivers in co-operation with the forces of the 'Narew' Independent Operational Group.

 The peacetime base of the 20th Division was Baranowicze.
 In case of a war with the USSR, it was planned as the first-line unit to defend a line of German fortifications of World War I vintage built in 1915.
 Thus most of the division’s men had been trained for the defence of fortified positions.